 With an SSL Certificate, will my site be secure?

 This is an important point.
 An SSL certificate secures communication between the website and the user.
 The certificate doesn’t secure a website on the server.
-For example, a hack can still access your WordPress blog login if you aren’t protected.
+For example, a hacker can still access your WordPress blog login if the password isn’t complex or the server isn’t secure.
 Other precautions are needed to “secure” your website.
-We use WordFence Plugin for WordPress and hardening code, double password access, secure FTP, and complex passwords and user names.
+We use WordFence Plugin for WordPress, hardening code, double password access, secure FTP, and complex passwords and user names to name a few.
 Additionally, keeping full backups of source code and incremental backups of data in the event of a breach so the site can be restored with minimal downtime is crucial.

 Site speed is important for Google search results and user experience.
 Will SSL slow down my site?